Image Source: www.history.com

 Manju Malathy is an Assistant Professor and is a Passionate trainer, Provisional Zone Trainer Junior Chamber International India Zone 20, and social activist.

-Before Covid -19, there was slow progress in closing down the gender gap which widened more due to the outbreak.
+Before COVID-19, there was slow progress in closing down the gender gap which widened more due to the outbreak.
 Back to the job after the pandemic, became a challenge for women and there are no added considerations for women who opt back for the job.
-The global statistics indicate that one out of four women leaves the workplace due to the demands of the roles they played in their lives, like that of a working mother, or the responsible daughter or daughters-in-law.
+The global statistics indicate that one out of four women leaves the workplace due to the demands of the roles they play in their lives, like that of a working mother, or the responsible daughter or daughters-in-law.
 Statistics indicate that 4.5 percent of women’s jobs are placed in sectors where the global pandemic has had a bad effect.
 For example, hospitality, accommodation and food services, education, arts, recreation, etc.

 Another factor that led to the widening of the gap was the exposure of women to unpaid caregiving duty.
 Everywhere in the world, we have seen women as major frontiers; still, worlds’ 75 % of the unpaid care jobs are being done by women.
 The research found that the share of women in unpaid-care work has a negative correlation with female labor-force participation rates and a moderately negative correlation with women’s chances of taking up professional and technical jobs or of assuming leadership positions.